Social Determinants of Health and Health Disparities

 At the end of the 1-unit course, scholars will be able to:

-• Identify the meaning and measurement of race/ethnicity, socioeconomic status and other core concepts.
+• Identify the meaning and implications of race/ethnicity, socioeconomic status, and other core concepts, recognizing how these constructs are shaped by systems of power and oppression.

 In addition, scholars enrolled in the 2-unit course will be able to:

-• Employ a rigorous approach to measurement in research in diverse populations
+• Employ a rigorous approach to measurement in research in diverse populations, including conceptually and structurally informed approaches to the measurement of race, gender, and socioeconomic status.

-• Comprehend the application and relevance of different study designs to health disparities research.
+• Comprehend the application and relevance of different study design generations and their ability to advance health equity.

 View the Course Introduction video for a further description of course objectives and logistics